Training Grant Frequently Asked Questions - DVR Consumers

 - What is the DVR training grant?

 A DVR training grant is a grant that may be offered to eligible DVR consumers who have employment training goals that require attending a college, university, technical college, or vocational training program that offers federal financial aid.

 - How much money will I get if I receive a training grant?

-The training grant amount will depend on your remaining financial need after financial aid is determined, not to exceed $5000.00.
+The training grant amount will depend on your remaining financial need after financial aid is determined based on information you entered in your FAFSA, not to exceed $5000.00.
 You can submit an Exception Request if you feel you require more funds than the DVR training grant.
 However, be aware that additional funds can cause an over award and a potential need for repayment to the school.

 - What if I am a part-time student?

 Full-time attendance is encouraged, but if you are an eligible part-time student, you may receive up to $208.34 per credit.

 - What do I have to do to get a DVR training grant?